CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 ```
 /claire-rcp-scrach/home/moalla/template-project-name
 ├── ...               # Other remote development tools.
-└── jetbrains-config  # To contain the IDE .vscode-server for the project.
+└── pycharm-config    # To contain the config and cache of the IDE.
 ```

-You should then specify the `JETBRAINS_CONFIG_AT` env variable with your submit command to maintain your IDE and project configurations.
+You should then specify the `PYCHARM_CONFIG_AT` env variable with your submit command to maintain your IDE and project configurations.

 **Option 1:**

 1. Submit your job as in the example `submit-scripts/remote_development.sh` and in particular edit the environment variables
-    - `JETBRAINS_CONFIG_AT` by setting to the `_pycharm-config` described above.
+    - `PYCHARM_CONFIG_AT` by setting to the `pycharm-config` described above.
     - `PYCHARM_IDE_AT` by deleting it as the IDE will be installed after the container is run.
 2. Enable port forwarding for the SSH port.
 3. Then follow the instructions [here](https://www.jetbrains.com/help/pycharm/remote-development-a.html#gateway).